fangda-ye/CS5340_Project/README.md

-# Sequential Golden Noise Generation with RNN
+# GNSNet: Modeling Sequential Golden Noise Evolution

 This project explores the concept of generating a sequence of "golden noises" for text-to-image diffusion models, inspired by the ideas in "Golden Noise for Diffusion Models: A Learning Framework" (arXiv:2411.09502).
 Instead of predicting a single optimal noise, this implementation focuses on modeling the *evolutionary process* where noise is iteratively refined based on a text prompt, using a Recurrent Neural Network (RNN) based architecture (`NoiseSequenceRNN_v3`).